Netflix Not Working on Samsung TV Fix is needed when the Netflix app fails to load, crashes, shows a black screen, or does not play content.

 - Try opening another app like YouTube

-- Check if it loads
+- Check if it loads properly

-- If not, restart your router
+- If other devices also have problems, restart your router

 Restart Your Samsung TV

-- Turn off the TV
+- Turn the TV ON

-- Unplug it from power
+- Unplug it from the power source

 - Plug it back in